Tax in Armenia

 Last reviewed: · by TaxProsRated editorial

-Armenia's State Revenue Committee administers personal income tax at flat 20 percent (reduced under successive amendments from 23 percent), corporate income tax at 18 percent, and AAH (VAT) at 20 percent.
-Armenia is a member of the Eurasian Economic Union (EAEU) Customs Union.
+Armenia's State Revenue Committee (SRC) administers personal income tax at a flat 20% (since 2020), corporate income tax at 18%, and AAH (VAT) at 20%.
+Armenia is a member of the Eurasian Economic Union (EAEU) Customs Union and has signed approximately 50 double taxation agreements.

 What is the tax year and when are returns due?